benstaniford/comfy-contact-sheet-image-loader/README.md

-# ComfyUI Contact Sheet Image Loader
+# Comfy Contact Sheet Image Loader

 A custom ComfyUI node that displays up to 64 recent images from a folder as numbered thumbnails in a flexible grid contact sheet format, allowing you to easily select and load one of them for post-processing.